hugobots/php-geocode/README.md

 Firstly, you have to instantiate the <code>Geocode</code> class and pass the address, so your code will look like
 ```
+// Introduce the class into your scope
+use kamranahmedse\Geocode;

 $address = "1600 Amphitheatre Parkway, Mountain View, CA";

 $geocode = new Geocode( $address );